marvinkreis/guut/templates/debug_prompt_new.md

     // python code here
     ```

 Make sure to import all necessary functions in every code snippet.
 You can assume that all python files we list are in the current directory (`.`).
-For example, you can import the following file with `import guut.config as config` or `from guut.config import example`.
+For example, you can import the following file with `import guut.config as config` or `from guut.config import example`:

 ```python guut/config.py
 def example():